GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The *feed-forward neural network* is the simplest form of #acrpl("DNN")s.
 It was also the first deep neural architecture used to perform #acr("SSL") @ling_direction_2011 @youssef_learning-based_2013.
 These networks typically map preprocessed spatial audio features, such as #acr("IPD"), #acr("ILD") or #acr("GCC") @xiao_learning-based_2015, to the #acr("DoA") of a sound source.
+In @xiao_learning-based_2015, a single-hidden-layer #acr("MLP") is trained on #acr("GCC-PHAT")-based features.
+Takeda et al. @takeda_sound_2016 use a #acr("DNN") to learn from the eigenvectors of the recorded signal interchannel correlation matrix.
-Their simplicity and efficiency make them suitable for single-source localization in controlled environments.
+The feed-forward networks' simplicity and efficiency make them suitable for single-source localization in controlled environments.
 However, their lack of temporal modeling capabilities limits their performance in dynamic scenarios or multi-source settings.

 *Convolutional neural networks* have also been employed widely for #acr("SSL").